-They are popularly referred to as MLCCs and are used in building blocks in the modern electronics.
-MLCCs make up of more than 30% of the components in the hybrid circuit module.
+They are popularly referred to as MLCCs and are used in building blocks in modern electronics.
+MLCCs make up more than 30% of the components in the hybrid circuit module.

-They consist of monolithic ceramic block with electrodes that appear on the surface end of the ceramic block that forms the contact which is made by having burnt in metallic layer.
+They consist of the monolithic ceramic block with electrodes that appear on the surface end of the ceramic block that forms the contact made by having burnt in metallic layer.

 As technology advances, more and more multilayer PCBs are produced.
 These PCBs are finding much application in both the research industry and science.
-They are used in security appliances, alarm systems as well as fiber optic sensors.
+Are used in security appliances, alarm systems as well as fiber optic sensors.

 They are also used in weather analysis equipment and atomic accelerators.
-They multilayer PCBs are becoming light-weighted, compact and save on spaces.
+Multilayer PCBs are becoming light-weighted, compact, and save on spaces.

 Different PCB layers have the different thickness depending on where they will be applied.
 For instance:

 - 11 layer boards can be of 20 by 14 dimensions unless given additional specifications.